-In case of a tie score after the completion of the 3rd round, a 4th round of one minute will be conducted as the Golden Point round, after a one-minute rest period following the 3rd round.
+In case of a tie score after the completion of the 3rd round, a 4th round of one minute will be conducted as the Golden Round, after a one-minute rest period following the 3rd round.

-The USAT, at its discretion, may modify the number of rounds, round duration and rest periods for specific competitions; for example, 1 minute x 3 rounds, 1 minute 30 seconds x 3 rounds, or 2 minutes x 2 rounds.
+USATKD, at its discretion, may modify the number of rounds, round duration and rest periods for specific competitions; for example, 1 minute x 3 rounds, 1 minute 30 seconds x 3 rounds, 2 minutes x 2 rounds, or 5 minutes x 1 round (with one time out of 30 seconds to each competitor).